From military veterans to boot camp grads, new paths to finding quality hires.

 “The challenge is, the second that you say that this is a position from the copier and office solutions channel, eight times out of ten we get told ‘well, that’s old or dead technology,’” said Paul Schwarz, president of Copier Careers.
 “We’ve become very good at explaining to people very quickly how every business they walk into has solutions that the channel and our clients have placed there, that it’s an amazing opportunity for them, and they’re not siloed into selling one item.”

-Jenna Miner, channel development manager at ConnectWise, uses job posting sites like LinkedIn, but she takes a proactive stance to connect with recruits as well.
+Mary Papadatos, vice president, global talent acquisition and development for ConnectWise, uses job posting sites like LinkedIn, but she takes a proactive stance to connect with recruits as well.
 “I’ve trained my team to rely on their own sourcing more than just applications,” she said.
 “We want top-tier talent who may not be actively looking for an opportunity.
 My team’s been trained well on those outreach messages, adding value and giving them information to make them interested.
 If not right now, then later when they’re ready to make a move.”

 One of the most productive ways to evolve recruiting is by changing the company’s model of where good recruits come from.
 Many a job applicant has lamented postings that rattle off an endless list of requirements that are really just a wish list—an elite degree, a résumé packed with blue-chip companies, and years of experience doing precisely every single task the hiring team envisions the role they’re filling will ever encounter.
 It’s not realistic, and it’s outdated.